imaansaleem/Projects/CornerDetection/Readme.md

 Implement Corner Detection algorithm discussed in the class.
 Make your implementation flexible by letting the user choose among different cornerness metrics

 # Corner Detection
-Implement Corner Detection algorithm discussed in the class.
+Implement Corner Detection algorithm.
 Make your implementation flexible by letting the user choose among different cornerness metrics